Can a ‘flipped classroom’ approach help students succeed?

 By David Griffin

-A recent study at a Florida university sought to retrospectively analyse results data from a class within their Doctor of Pharmacy course (Mitroka, 2020).
-The ‘Principles of Drug Action I’ (PDAI) class employed both traditional lecture-based teaching and flipped classroom teaching over several years between 2011 and 2017.
-As a result, this class provided an opportunity to assess and compare student success through both approaches.
+A recent study at a Florida university retrospectively analysed results data from a class within its Doctor of Pharmacy course (Mitroka, 2020).
+The ‘Principles of Drug Action I’ (PDAI) class used both traditional lecture-based teaching and flipped classroom teaching over several years between 2011 and 2017.
+That created a useful opportunity to compare student success under both approaches.

 This class was typically delivered across a single semester.
-The curriculum was divided into three one-month blocks, with a different instructor delivering each of the three blocks.
-Block 1 in this course was delivered using a traditional lecture-based approach.
-This involved some limited interaction with students, such as asking individuals questions or polling the entire class.
+The curriculum was divided into three one-month blocks, with a different instructor delivering each block.
+Block 1 was taught using a traditional lecture-based approach.
+This included some limited interaction with students, such as asking individuals questions or polling the entire class.
 Students were typically assigned reading tasks as homework at the end of lectures.

-Block 2 was delivered using a flipped classroom approach.
-Students were asked to watch a video lecture in advance of class, consisting of an online slideshow accompanied by an instructional voiceover.
-This introduced the students to material in advance of face-to-face teaching.
-During subsequent class time, students sat facing one another in groups of six.
-Each class began with students partaking in individual and group quizzes on that week’s material.
-These quizzes were typically followed by a group discussion around a case study related to the material the students had covered prior to class.
-Hypothetical situations and scenarios related to the case study were also discussed and time was then allocated to reviewing the quizzes.
+Block 2 was taught using a flipped classroom approach.
+Students were asked to watch a video lecture before class, consisting of an online slideshow accompanied by an instructional voiceover.
+This introduced the material ahead of face-to-face teaching.
+During class time, students sat facing one another in groups of six.
+Each session began with individual and group quizzes on that week’s material, a structure that also appears in flipped classroom approaches for small group settings.
+These quizzes were typically followed by a group discussion around a case study related to the material students had covered before class.
+Hypothetical situations and scenarios related to the case study were also discussed, and time was then allocated to reviewing the quizzes.

 Both Block 1 and Block 2 concluded with an exam set by that block’s instructor.
-This exam typically consisted of multiple-choice and short-answer questions.
-As delivery of Block 3 in this course often varied between the traditional and flipped classroom approach, its results were not considered as part of this study.
+These exams typically consisted of multiple-choice and short-answer questions.
+As delivery of Block 3 often varied between the traditional and flipped classroom approach, its results were not considered as part of this study.

 • Mean exam grades were not significantly improved when a flipped classroom approach was adopted.

-• However, students achieving grades within the lowest quartile saw significant increases in their grades with a flipped classroom approach.
+• However, students in the lowest quartile saw significant grade increases with a flipped classroom approach.

-• At the same time, students achieving grades within the highest quartile showed no adverse effects from use of flipped classrooms.
+• At the same time, students in the highest quartile showed no adverse effects from the use of flipped classrooms.

-Exam failures in the flipped classroom block were approximately half that of the traditional lecture block.
-Typically, in the PDAI course most failing students missed out on the 70% pass grade by only a few percentage points.
-Consequently, a slight increase in the grades of the lowest achievers could have a statistically significant impact on the failure rate.
-This was in keeping with the findings of several similar studies (Jensen et al., 2015; Flumerfelt, 2013).
+Exam failures in the flipped classroom block were approximately half those in the traditional lecture block.
+In the PDAI course, most failing students missed the 70% pass grade by only a few percentage points.
+That means even a modest grade increase among the lowest achievers could have a statistically significant impact on the failure rate.
+This finding was consistent with several similar studies (Jensen et al., 2015; Flumerfelt, 2013).

 References: